Best practices to use Apache Kafka with Sprinkle

-In this day and age, the collection of records and data are made in abundance irrespective of the business.
-There’s a growing need in the market to stream these large data in real-time.
-However, streaming large data might seem to be a tedious and time-consuming process but with Apache Kafka, the streaming process is eased up.
-Let’s plunge deep into this.
+In this day and age, the collection of records and data is made in abundance irrespective of the business.
+There's a growing need in the market to stream this large data in real-time.
+However, streaming large data might seem tedious and time-consuming, but with Apache Kafka, the streaming process is eased up.
+Let's plunge deep into this.

 Kafka is an open-source publishing/subscribing messaging system developed by LinkedIn.
 Streaming large data on a real-time basis is a stern test and it’s a time-consuming process but with Kafka, the data is streamed into the server as it comes.

-Initially, Kafka was used as an activity tracking pipeline but later on it was used as an operational data monitoring system.
+Initially, Kafka was used as an activity-tracking data pipeline but later on, it was used as an operational data monitoring system.
 Kafka was generally claimed to be an alternative for log aggregation but it gives a cleaner abstraction and as a whole, Kafka is better than most message brokers.

 Kafka’s data messaging system comes in 4 steps:

-- The Streams API allows an application to act as a stream processor, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively transforming the input streams to output streams.
-Stream processors can stream data as it comes in, they extract the log data that’s required in real-time and processes.
+It allows an application to act as a stream processor, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively transforming the input streams into output streams.
+Stream processors can stream data as it comes in, they extract the log data that's required in real-time and processes.

-- The Connector API allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
+It allows for building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
 For example, a connector to a relational database might capture every change to a table.
-Connector modules are external plug-in modules for various databases which can publish or receive new messages.
+Connector modules are external plug-in modules for various databases that can publish or receive new messages.

 Many users of Kafka process data in processing pipelines consisting of multiple stages, where raw input data is consumed from Kafka topics and then aggregated, enriched, or otherwise transformed into new topics for further consumption or follow-up processing.

-Kafka, a distributed system depends on a set of computers which act as the servers.
-These group of computer systems acting together for a common purpose is termed as “Clusters.”
+Kafka clusters, a distributed system depend on a set of computers that act as the servers.
+These groups of computer systems acting together for a common purpose are termed as “Clusters.”

 Sprinkle with Kafka and the steps involved